 The best creamy pumpkin soup recipe ever and one that I have been making for over 30 years!
-I have a post with the recipe, but I called it Butternut Squash Soup as the title, and I think (even if you decide to use Butternut squash) that it’s okay to call it pumpkin soup.
+Even if you decide to use Butternut squash or any other kind of squash I think it’s okay to call it pumpkin soup.
 That is what the French chef called it and upon asking for the recipe, he hand-wrote it for me and I’ve been making it every fall since!
-It’s the perfect start to any fall menu and even Thanksgiving.
-It can be made ahead and stored in the refrigerator for about 5 days.
-That makes dinner prep easy!

 The restaurant no longer exists, but it was in Scottsdale, Arizona.
 The velvety creamy pumpkin soup with a little bite to it was the best thing I had ever tasted.
 I was visiting my sister and I insisted we go again the next day!
 It was that good!
 And I was determined to get the recipe.